madeline-michaelis/16S_chtc/README.md

 > In the future, we will test this with real data for demux = TRUE.
 > For now, please only set DEMUX=FALSE.

-7. Confirm that you have A) the proper staging folder structure (path: `/staging/username/project/input-outputs/all job names 00-08`) and B) a DAG with your desired name in your scripts folder.
+7. Confirm that you have A) the proper staging folder structure (path: `/staging/username/project/input_outputs/all job names 00-08`) and B) a DAG with your desired name in your scripts folder.

-8. Import your input data (paired-end fastq files, and sample-metadata.tsv file) into your `/staging/username/project/input-outputs/00_pipeline_inputs` directory.
+8. Import your input data (paired-end fastq files, and `sample-metadata.tsv` file) into your `/staging/username/project/input_outputs/00_pipeline_inputs` directory.

 To transfer files from your laptop to CHTC you can do the following:
 Open a new terminal window
 From your laptop navigate to where the FASTQ files are located
 ```
 cd Downloads
-scp -r ~/Downloads/seqs netid@ap2002.chtc.wisc.edu:/staging/netid/project/inputs_ouputs/00_pipeline_inputs
+scp -r ~/Downloads/seqs netid@ap2002.chtc.wisc.edu:/staging/netid/project/input_ouputs/00_pipeline_inputs
 ```

 Do the same thing to transfer the `sample-metadata.tsv` file to the sample folder:
 ```
-scp -r ~/Downloads/sample-metadata.tsv netid@ap2002.chtc.wisc.edu:/staging/netid/project/inputs_ouputs/00_pipeline_inputs
+scp -r ~/Downloads/sample-metadata.tsv netid@ap2002.chtc.wisc.edu:/staging/netid/project/input_ouputs/00_pipeline_inputs
 ```

 The `scp` command takes two arguments.
 The first one (`~/Downloads/seqs`) is the folder you want to transfer over, and the second argument takes the form of the `sshaddress:path to where you want to put it`

 >[!NOTE]
->For your reference, [here](https://drive.google.com/drive/folders/1qCO_ztaghJvXEnkwRji8tGCH98csbijj?usp=sharing) is an example of what the 00_pipeline_inputs folder should look like:
+>For your reference, [here](https://drive.google.com/drive/folders/1qCO_ztaghJvXEnkwRji8tGCH98csbijj?usp=sharing) is an example of what the input  `00_pipeline_inputs` folder should look like.

 9. Switch terminal windows and check that the files are transferred correctly.
 ```
-ls /staging/netid/project/inputs_ouputs/00_pipeline_inputs/seqs
+ls /staging/netid/project/input_ouputs/00_pipeline_inputs/seqs
 ls /staging/netid/project/input_outputs/00_pipeline_inputs/
 ```